 |1,500 km to 3,500 km||€400|

-|over 3,500 km||€600|
+|Over 3,500 km||€600|

-An airline operating a flight that falls under the EU261 regulations is also required to provide food and beverages when flights are delayed for more than two hours.
+An airline operating a flight that falls under the EU261 regulations is also required to provide food and beverages when flights are delayed for more than 2 hours.
 If you are rebooked to travel the next day, you are also entitled to accommodation.
-The airline is also responsible for covering the cost of transportation to and your overnight accommodation.
+The airline is also responsible for covering the cost of transportation to and from your overnight accommodation.